Abortion extremism in Minnesota

 Don't late abortions only happen for health reasons?

 Evidence actually shows that late abortions are usually elective.
-“Data suggest that most women seeking later terminations are not doing so for reasons of fetal anomaly or life endangerment,” explains a study published in Perspectives on Sexual and Reproductive Health.
+“Data suggest that most women seeking later terminations are not doing so for reasons of fetal anomaly or life endangerment,” explains a study by leading pro-choice researchers published in Perspectives on Sexual and Reproductive Health.
 Arizona has collected data on health reasons for abortion at different stages of pregnancy, and the data indicate that about 80 percent of abortions at 21 weeks or later are not related to health at all (whether fetal health or maternal health).
-In any case, Minnesota’s extreme policy allows late abortions for any reason and is not limited to reasons of fetal or maternal health.
+In any case, Minnesota’s policy allows late abortions for any reason and is not limited to reasons of fetal or maternal health.

 Does the public support Minnesota’s policy?